|

 STEAFAN:

-Scottish form of English Stephen, meaning "crown."
+Scottish Gaelic form of French Stéphane, meaning "crown."

 STEAPHAN:

-Scottish form of English Stephen, meaning
+Scottish Gaelic form of French Stéphane, meaning "crown."

 STEENIE: